anima-research/connectome-ts/docs/connectome-ts-reqs.md

 This architecture allows protocol-specific adapters (Discord, Minecraft, etc.) to be developed and served independently from the core Connectome framework, maintaining clean separation of concerns.

-Event System Requirements:
+### Event System

 First-class events include frame start, time events, element lifecycle (mount/unmount), and scheduled events.
 Adapter-specific events (Discord, filesystem, etc.) are defined by their respective elements.
 Events use structured element references instead of strings for source identification.

-Agent Interface Requirements:
+### Agent Interface

 The Space has an optional AgentInterface that processes completed frames.
 The agent decides whether to activate based on activation operations and their metadata.
 Empty frames (no VEIL operations, no activations) are discarded to maintain efficiency.
 The agent interface receives callbacks after all components have processed frame events.

-Reference System Architecture:

-The ConnectomeHost maintains a unified reference registry that serves as the single source of truth for dependency injection.
-Key features:
-- Host registry is shared with Spaces, eliminating duplicate registries
-- References are injected into components via @reference decorators
-- Components can access references via helper methods (requireReference, getReference)
-- Reference metadata lookup supports inheritance chains for proper injection into subclasses
-- AXON-loaded components receive reference resolution after dynamic loading
-- The system ensures references are available before component lifecycle methods that need them

-Element Tree Persistence:
+### Element Tree Persistence

 - Element tree structure is persisted in VEIL via ElementTreeFacet
 - Components are registered in ComponentRegistry
 - Element creation/deletion is declarative via events
 - ElementRequestReceptor processes element:create/delete events
 - ElementTreeMaintainer handles actual instantiation

-Stream References:
+### Stream References

 Communication contexts use structured stream references with metadata instead of string identifiers.
 Stream references include type information and relevant metadata (channel, user, etc.).
 This enables flexible routing without hardcoding channel names.

-Lets start by defining VEIL and HUD, skipping for now spaces, elements, discord, and all that, building from the inside out.
-The compression engine should be sketched but the actual compression is too early to implement, we are mostly interested in the API between the compression engine and the HUD.
+## Compression System

-The compression engine is responsible for performing self-narrated narrative blocks and other extraction of other data.
-The actual mechanism of compression should be pluggable, but the external API should be well defined.
+The compression engine is responsible for performing self-narrated narrative blocks and extraction of other data.
+The actual mechanism of compression is pluggable, but the external API is well defined.

-Key architectural decisions:
+### Key Architectural Decisions

 1. Compression works on VEIL frame ranges (e.g., "compress frames 10-50"), not individual facets.
 Frames are the stable unit that bridges VEIL operations and rendered output.

 2. Frame-based compression solves the addressing fragility problem:
    - Facets can be deleted or modified after compression, breaking facet-based references
    - The rendered context changes between frames as state evolves
    - Frame sequence numbers are immutable and provide stable references

 3. The compression engine needs access to both:
    - VEIL-level data: frame operations, facet metadata (saliency hints, types, relationships)
    - Rendered context: how those frames actually rendered (for attention-preserving compression)

 4. This dual-access architecture enables different compression strategies:
    - Simple strategies can use just the rendered text
    - Saliency-aware strategies can use facet metadata
    - Sophisticated strategies can use both for attention-preserving compression

+### State Preservation

+When compressing frame ranges that contain state changes, the compression must preserve the net effect of all state mutations.
+The compressed frame should include a state delta showing the union of all changes from the beginning to end of the range.
+For example, if a facet's attributes change multiple times within the range, only the final values need to be preserved.
+This ensures the HUD can correctly track state evolution even when frames are compressed.

+### Attention-Aware Compression

+- Content to be compressed is wrapped in `<content_to_compress>` tags in the rendered context
+- Compression instructions can be inserted at the right position (before the frames being compressed)
+- This ensures the model sees content in context before compressing it, preserving attention hooks

+## HUD System

 The HUD is responsible for assembling the actual final LLM context.
 It is called by the AgentLoop.
 HUDs are pluggable, multiple implementations can be supported.
-For example, the basic HUD that we will start with will render the hierarchy of VEIL nodes as pseudo-XML blocks and the will extract tool calls from the raw completion string.
-Another can theoretically use JSON and supply tool call instructions using tools LLM API.
+The basic HUD renders the hierarchy of VEIL nodes as pseudo-XML blocks and extracts tool calls from the raw completion string.
+Other implementations can theoretically use JSON and supply tool call instructions using tools LLM API.

 To support frame-based compression, the HUD must maintain frame boundaries during rendering - tracking which rendered segments came from which VEIL frames.
 This enables the compression engine to understand the relationship between frames and their rendered representation.

 The HUD does not store current state.
 Instead, it rebuilds state from the beginning for each render by replaying all frame operations.
 This ensures historical accuracy - each frame shows the state as it existed at that moment, not the final state.

-Implementation Architecture:
-- LLMProvider interface abstracts different LLM backends (Anthropic, OpenAI, etc.)
-- Providers handle both message-based and prefill modes internally
-- Includes retry logic with exponential backoff for transient errors
-- Tracing system captures all internal operations for debugging
-- File-based trace storage with rotation and export capabilities

-Key HUD behaviors:
+### Key HUD Behaviors

 1. Events render only in their frames when they occur
 2. States render when initially added (showing initial values) and when changed (chronologically)
 3. Ambient facets use "floating" behavior - appearing at a preferred depth from current moment (e.g., 5 messages back) to stay in attention zone